mertside/ai-inference-energy/documentation/SUBMIT_JOBS_README.md

 # SLURM Job Submission Scripts for AI Inference Energy Profiling

 This directory contains SLURM job submission scripts for running AI inference energy profiling experiments on HPC clusters.
-All scripts have been updated to work with the enhanced `launch.sh` command-line interface.
+All scripts have been updated to work with the enhanced `launch_v2.sh` command-line interface.

 ## Available Submit Scripts